- Application Essays

 - Tenleytown, DC

-Outside of his professional life, Michael spends most of his time with his dog, Louie, together exploring through the great cities of Silver Spring and Washington, D.C.
-Michael is both an avid theater-goer and sports fan, and is a season ticket holder for everything from Studio Theater to the University of Maryland basketball team to the Washington Nationals.
+Outside of his professional life, Michael spends most of his time with his dog, Louie, together exploring through the great city of Washington, D.C.
+Michael is both an avid theater-goer and sports fan, and is a season ticket holder for everything from Studio Theater to the Washington Nationals.

 Having read over 15,000 college essays as an undergraduate admissions counselor, I know what will catch a reader’s attention and what will only be briefly skimmed.
 A strong introduction or hook is definitely needed as applications nowadays are being read rather speedily.
 A student’s personality and voice should always shine through both in the essay and during interviews, so my goal is to ensure that your authentic self comes out both on paper and in person.
 To write a strong essay means having a strong understanding of who you are and who you want to become.
 Through our meetings, my goal is to let your inner self shine and to harness that energy into the written word.
 The admissions interview often represents the next level for differentiating yourself in the admissions process.
 Although interviewing can be intimidating, with practice and feedback, it will feel like having a conversation with an old friend.